 Business Interruption Insurance Explained

 As a business owner, it’s important for you to think ahead and prepare your enterprise for the unexpected.
-That includes incidents beyond your control such as fires, hurricanes and floods.
+That includes incidents beyond your control such as fires, hurricanes and water damages.
 These disasters destroy not just your property – they also lay waste on your overall business performance when they force you to close shops for days or weeks.

 The problem is that while you’re scrambling to recover, people’s wages, utility bills, taxes and the movements of your competitors go on as usual.
 This can put you at a very precarious situation that can only worsen with time.
 Fortunately, you won’t have to dig yourself out of a hole when disaster strikes and work stoppage ensues.
 Business interruption insurance can keep you afloat during your most vulnerable moments.